FlorentLM/mokap/README.md

 - [x] Allow GPU video encoding
 - [ ] Finish calibration mode
 - [ ] Add support for other camera brands (FLIR, etc)
+- [ ] Add support for other kinds of triggers (Master/slaves cameras, Arduino, etc)
 - [ ] Remember settings set with the GUI instead of using hardcoded values in `main.py`

 See the [open issues](https://github.com/FlorentLM/mokap/issues) for a full list of proposed features (and known issues).